top of page

 • Small tests of vulnerability: a story offered, a joke shared, a truth admitted

-• How that bid for connection is received, remembered, and mirrored
+• And, how those bids for connection are received, remembered, and mirrored

 Young people socializing outdoors at a barbecue illustrating community and connection.